albertvisser/server-stuff/readme.rst

 ``default``
     a copy of the config file that came with the installation ``lemoncurry``
-    configuration for flat HTML, CGI and php subdomains on my home server ``magiokis``
+    configuration for various subdomains on my home server ``magiokis``
     another one, for another series of those domains ``pythoneer``